odoo/documentation/purchase/purchases/rfq/reception.rst

 .. tip::
-    It's always good to create a **Miscellaneous** product for all the products you purchased rarely and for which you don’t want to manage the stocks or have purchase/sale statistics.
+    It's always good to create a **Miscellaneous** product for all the products you purchased rarely and for which you don't want to manage the stocks or have purchase/sale statistics.
     If you create such a product, we recommend to set his product type field as **Service**.